-Mooroolbark College has a number of programs and strategies in place to build a positive and inclusive school culture.
-We strive to foster a school culture that prevents bullying behaviour by modelling and encouraging behaviour that demonstrates acceptance, kindness and respect.
+Mooroolbark College has several programs and strategies in place to build a positive and inclusive school culture and relationships to promote wellbeing.
+We strive to foster a school culture that prevents bullying behaviour by modelling, encouraging and teaching behaviour that demonstrates acceptance, kindness and respect.

-Bullying prevention at Mooroolbark College is proactive and is supported by research that indicates that a whole school, multifaceted approach is the most effect way to prevent and address bullying.
+Bullying prevention at Mooroolbark College is proactive and is supported by research that indicates that a whole school, multifaceted approach is the most effective way to prevent and address bullying.
 At our school:

-- As a School Wide Positive Behaviour Supports (SWPBS) school we explicitly teach and promote expected behaviour based on the four core college values of Respect, Endeavour, Resilience and Compassion. - We have a positive school environment that provides safety, security and support for students and promotes positive relationships and wellbeing. - We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students. - Teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour.
+- We identify and implement evidence-based programs and initiatives from the Schools Mental Health Menu that are relevant to preventing and addressing bullying and help us to build a positive and inclusive school climate. - As a School Wide Positive Behaviour Supports (SWPBS) school we explicitly teach and promote expected behaviour based on the four core college values of Respect, Endeavour, Resilience and Compassion - We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students - We participate in the Respectful Relationships initiative, which aims to embed a culture of respect and equality across our school - We celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion - We participate in the Safe Schools program to help us foster a safe environment that is supportive and inclusive of LGBTIQA+ students - Teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour.
 They are supported to achieve this through ongoing professional learning applying SWPBS. - A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts.
-This includes regular Year level and House assemblies that promote the college values and expected behaviour. - In the classroom, our social and emotional learning curriculum delivered through the Health & Physical Education curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
+This includes regular Year level and House assemblies that promote the college values and expected behaviour. - We promote upstanding behaviour as a way of empowering all students to positively and safely take appropriate action when they see or hear of a peer being bullied - In the classroom, our social and emotional learning curriculum, delivered through the Health & Physical Education curriculum, teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
 This promotes resilience, assertiveness, conflict resolution and problem solving. - The Peer Support Program encourages positive relationships between students in different year levels.
-We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way. - The vertical house system facilities opportunities for mentoring amongst year levels and helps foster an harmonious community feel throughout the college. - Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed. - We acknowledge and participate in National Day of Action against Bullying and Violence.
+We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way. - The vertical house system facilities opportunities for mentoring amongst year levels and helps foster a harmonious community feel throughout the college - Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed - We acknowledge and participate in National Day of Action against Bullying and Violence.